mortie/beanbar/README.md

 (or `~/.config/beanbar/beanbar.js`).
 For an example config file, see [example-conf.js](https://github.com/mortie/beanbar/blob/master/example-conf.js).

-The `$XDG_CONFIG_HOME/beanbar` directory acts as a web root where additional assets can be loaded from.
+The directory which the config file is in cts as a web root, where additional assets can be loaded from.

 The current list of built-in modules is: